FlowLibs

 What is FlowLibs?

 FlowLibs is a curated library of production-grade Power Automate cloud flows.
-Each flow is documented with its purpose, trigger, connectors, and audience, and packaged as a managed Power Platform solution you can import directly into your environment.
+Each flow is documented with its purpose, trigger, connectors, and audience, and packaged as an unmanaged Power Platform solution you can import directly into your environment — and customize freely once it's there.

 Who is FlowLibs for?